cdlavila/movies/README.md

 ## Tests
 1. Run `pytest` to run the tests

+## Linter
+1. Run `pylint filename.py` to run the linter on a specific file
+2. Run `pylint foldername` to run the linter on a specific folder

 ## Docker
 Additionally, if you want to run the application with docker, you can do it with the following command:
 ```bash